twonirwana/DiceEvaluator/README.md

 with two elements, each with a value between 1 and 6.
 To get the sum of the roll, simple add a `=` at the end, for example in this case `2d6=`.
 List can be included into the expression by using brackets.
 For example `1d[2/2/4/4/6/6]`will a die which has two sides with 2, two sides with 4 and two sides with 6.
-The result will be a list with one element, which has a value of 2, 4 or 6.
+The result will be a list with one element, which has a value of 2, 4 or

+6.

 To use text in the expression it is often necessary to escape the text with `'`.
 For example `1d['head'/'tail']` will flip a coin.
 Without the escape characters the d in head would be interpreted as dice operator.
 Multiple expression can be separated by ','.
 For example `3d6, 4d8` will roll two six-sided dice and return a list with two results, the first one containing the result elements of the `3d6` and the second one the result of the `4d8`.

+Operators have a precedent, which is defined by the order of the operators in the table below.
+Operators with a higher precedence are evaluated first.
+Brackets can be used to change the order of evaluation.
+For example `1d4+3d6` is the union of result of 1d4 and 3d6 but `(1d4+3=)d6)` gets first the sum of the result of 1d4 and 3 and then rolls this number of d6.

 ## Operators